Plk-g/Plk-g/README.md

 I'm an **AI Engineer and SWE** building ML systems and full-stack software, with a strong bias toward things that are fair, explainable, and actually useful to people.
 My work sits at the intersection of **agentic AI, real-time data pipelines, NLP, and full-stack engineering**.
 Drawn to problems where the stakes are real: civic tech, healthtech, public safety, and innovation at scale.

-B.Tech CS @ VIT University India · MS CS @ NYU Tandon · GHC Attendee · taking AI for Business at Stern.
+Started in India with a B.Tech in CS from VIT University, now finishing my MS at NYU Tandon.
+For my final sem, I am taking AI for Business at NYU Stern.
+Attended Grace Hopper Celebration 2025.
 Actively looking for my next team at companies building things that matter.

 Fueled by coffee, curiosity, and the occasional deep dive into something completely unrelated to tech.